Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 81 projects that could impact the area.
-Key projects include Central Park Residences, Monash University Caulfield Campus Expansion, Sycamore Place, and Malea on Central Park.
-The following details those likely to be most relevant.
+AreaSearch has identified a total of 81 projects likely to impact the area.
+Notable projects include Central Park Residences, Monash University Caulfield Campus Expansion, Olive Green, and LUMA - 226 Hawthorn Road.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.